fokouarnaud/high-school-flashcard-ui/README.md

-# Frontend - Trivia API
+# Voire UI
+Tool to help high school students enhance learning and retention of the computer science concept.
+Conventional learning methods involve two ways of communication between learners and lecturers but with a less interactive approach.
+The web-based flashcard makes the student more engaged.

 ## Getting Setup

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend) so it will not load successfully if the backend is not working or not connected.
+> _tip_: this frontend is designed to work with [Flask-based api](https://github.com/fokouarnaud/high-school-flashcard-api) so it will not load successfully if the backend is not working or not connected.
 We recommend that you **stand up the backend first**, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.

 ### Installing Dependencies